 No negotiations will be valuable or productive unless both sides feel that it is in their interest to achieve an end to the conflict and a negotiated settlement of the issues.
-Thus, we cannot expect to win at the conference table not and the failed to win on the battlefield, But, equally, we should avoid losing at the conference table what we have fought so hard, and given so much, to protect.
+Thus, we cannot expect to win at the conference table height what we have failed to win on the battlefield, But, equally, we should avoid losing at the conference table what we have fought so hard, and given so much, to protect.